 One of my favorite things about ham radio is collecting QSL cards from all over the world.
 Some might find that antiquated these days with LoTW, eQSL, et cetera, but a QSL card is a tangible reminder of the first time I’ve been able to contact a new country or of a memorable QSO with a fellow ham.
 Here’s my QSL information:

 - Bureau: I will send all DX QSL cards via bureau if possible.
 I don’t mind waiting a while to get a QSL card!
-I tend to let several DX QSL cards collect before I send them off, so it might be a little while before I get them sent off, but usually at the end of every month is when they will go out to the bureau.
+I tend to let several DX QSL cards collect before I send them off, so it might be a little while before I get them sent off since the ARRL Outgoing Bureau increased their fees.

 - Within US: No SASE required.
 You send me your card, I’ll send you mine.
 After all, it’s my hobby, I should be able to afford it.

 - Outside US: I will send you one of my cards without any postage or SAE required from you.
 I will help with postage if asked with DX stations since I know postage isn’t cheap in some countries.

 - eQSL: I will use eQSL but I much prefer a paper card since eQSL “cards” don’t count for DXCC credit.
 I’m “Authenticity Guaranteed”.
 You can view my public eQSL.cc member profile.

 - Logbook of the World/Clublog/QRZ Logbook: I upload my logs regularly (usually weekly on Sunday).
 If you use any of these, I’d appreciate a confirmation.

 I do not use IRCs since the US Postal Service is no longer issuing them.

 SWL reports are welcome!
 If you’d like a QSL card, please include the date, time, and frequency you heard me as well as the callsign of the other ham in our QSL for verification.
 No need to send a SASE; I’ll send you a QSL card direct even if you’re DX.